Vancouver Public Transit System: SkyTrain, Bus, and 6 More

 Car

-With a car, we can travel directly to the destination without needing to transfer or waiting to transfer.
-Moreover, we can have more time control over the journey and carry more items along with us.
+When travel by car, we can go directly to the destination and not have to transfer, or wait to transfer.
+Also, we have more time control over the journey and can take more things with us.

 Rental Car/Car Sharing